ABP Framework API consumed by a Xamarin.Forms application

 Requirements

 The following tools are needed to be able to run the solution and follow along.
-You will also need to have Visual Studio set up for Xamarin.Forms development.

-- .NET 5.0 SDK
+• .NET 5.0 SDK

-Create a new ABP project with a separate IdentityServer project
+Create a new ABP Framework application

-abp new XamarinBookStoreApi -u blazor -o XamarinBookStoreApi --separate-identity-server
+abp new AbpApi -u blazor -o AbpApi

-"XamarinBookStoreApi_Xamarin": {
+"AbpApi_Xamarin": {

-"ClientId": "XamarinBookStoreApi_Xamarin",
+"ClientId": "AbpApi_Xamarin",

 "ClientSecret": "1q2w3e*",

-"RootUrl": "https://<your-ip-address>:<port-identityserver>"
+"RootUrl": "https://localhost:<replace-me-with-the-abp-api-port>/"

 }